Author Archives: JRoth

 In the late 1990s, I twice traveled to India.
 I plead guilty to having fallen under a spell somewhat akin to that which seemingly captured the Beatles and others of that generation: I wanted to get beyond/beneath the material world in a way that seemed impossible through the means presented to me in my own country.
 It seemed like one could transcend to a higher plane just by setting foot in India.

 One evening in India, while visiting the holy city of Varanasi, I was wandering around the ghats next to the Ganges: a sacred place where innumerable souls had been cremated through the centuries; a place beyond my petty comprehension and to be respected more for that.
 What a shock I experienced when I stumbled across a young Westerner, about my age, strumming the guitar and singing to (what I presumed to be) an impromptu gathering of Indians.
 Why the shock?
 Because he was singing Lionel Richie’s “Easy” (ahh-ahh-ahh-ahh, I’m easy like Sunday morning…) For me this was sacrilege.
 Lionel Richie!?
 Here!?
-How dare he befoul this place with such tripe?
+How dare he befoul this place with such tripe.

 (I mean, he could have at least sung the Beatles’ “Norwegian Wood” or “Within Without You”.)